smakonin/Gaussian-NILM/README.md

 # ApplianceTracker
-A simple unsupervised NILM based on PDF of both power and duration.
+A simple unsupervised NILM algorithm based on PDF of both power and duration.